Sponsored Search, Market Equilibria, and the Hungarian Method: Bidder Optimality

-\begin{lemma} Let $p$ be the prices computed by the Modified HM.
-Then for any stable matching $\mu'$ with prices $p'$ we have that $p_j \leq p'_j$ for all $j.$ \end{lemma} \begin{proof} We prove the claim by induction over the price updates.
+\begin{lemma} Let $p$ be the prices computed by the Modified Hungarian Method.
+Then for every envy free outcome $(\mu', p')$ we have that $p_j \leq p'_j$ for all $j.$ \end{lemma} \begin{proof} We prove the claim by induction over the price updates.
 Let $p^{t}$ denote the prices after the $t${-th} price update.